TTUNEPH2025/GN/docs/ANCA.md

 flowchart TD
     A(["Rapidly Declining eGFR
         &
-        UA Positive for Blood and Protein"]) --> n1["Evaluate if urine sediment present (w/or w/out pyuria in abcence of infection)"] n1 -- Present --> n2["<ins>Evaluate</ins>
+        UA Positive for Blood and Protein"]) --> n1["Evaluate if urine sediment present (w/or w/o pyuria in abcence of infection)"] n1 -- Present --> n2["<ins>Evaluate</ins>
     • Serology: ANA, ANCA, Complement levels
     • Eval for signs and symtpoms of vasculitis
     • r/o infectious causes
-    • obtain kidney biopsy if able"] n1 -- Abscent --> n3["Evaluate for other causes of AKI"]
+    • obtain kidney biopsy if able"] n1 -- Absent --> n3["Evaluate for other causes of AKI"]
     n2 --> n4(["Rapidly Progressive"])
     n4 -- Yes --> n5["• Positive clinical presentation of ANCA vasculitis
     • PR3-ANCA and/or MPO-ANCA"]
     n4 -- No --> n6["Wait for biospy results"]
     n5 --> n7["Can initiate treatment for ANCA associated disease
-    • Do not have to wait for biopsy results prior to treatment if high clinical suspision and Rapid loss of kidney function"] n6 --> n8["Treat as indicated by results from biopsy, serology, and clinical presentation"] n1@{ shape: rounded}
+    • Do not have to wait for biopsy results prior to treatment if high clinical suspicion and Rapid loss of kidney function"] n6 --> n8["Treat as indicated by results from biopsy, serology, and clinical presentation"] n1@{ shape: rounded}
     n2@{ shape: rounded}